wleddy/shotglass2/README.md

     cp -r shotglass2/a_starter_app/* .
     ```
 * Next run `. setup_env`
-  This will create the instance directory where your private
+  This will create the instance, resource and templates directories:
+    * The 'instance' directory is where you'll keep your private info such as the encryption key and email account info.
+The database files
+    are usually stored here tool.
-  stuff is stored and a 'resource' directory where you can put static content unique to the installation.
+    * The 'resource' directory is where you can put static content unique to the installation.
+[More info here.](/docs/takeabeltof/content_override.md)
+    * The 'template' directory is where your primary site design file go.
+The content of the shotgass2/templates directory will
+    be copied here for you.
+You can edit them to suit your needs.

-  It will also try to create virtualenv directory 'env' and pip the requirements into it.
+    * setup_env will also try to create virtualenv directory 'env' and pip the requirements into it.
         * See the note below about virtualenv and requirements.txt with A2 Hosting.
-* If not already in the virtual environment, run `. activate_env` to enter your virtual environment.
+* You should now be in the virtual environment.
+If not, type `. activate_env` to activate it.
 * Next, edit the file at `instance/site_settings.py` with all your secrets.
-* run `python app.py` to start the dev server and create the initial database. (unless your on A2, see below)
+* Enter `python app.py` to start the dev server and create the initial database. (unless your on A2, see below)

 ### Special Installation Instructions for A2 Hosting